Zeiv's Blog

 • Purchase orders are only necessary for large transactions.
 In reality, managing your purchase orders are beneficial for transactions of all sizes, providing clarity, accountability, and legal protection for both buyers and sellers.

 • Purchase orders are time-consuming and bureaucratic.
-While the purchase order management process involves multiple steps, automation and digital tools can streamline workflows, reducing manual effort and cycle times.
+While the purchase order management process involves multiple steps, automation and digital purchase order systems can streamline workflows, reducing manual effort and cycle times.

 • Purchase orders are only used for tangible goods.
 But, it can also be used for the procurement of services, software licenses, and other intangible assets, providing a formal record of the transaction.